 Targeted Therapies Take Aim at Cancer

 All anticancer drugs target tumors in some way.
 Most conventional treatments, however, attack healthy cells as well as cancer cells.
 As a result, there can be serious side effects from the treatment.
 A new approach to cancer treatment may help reduce side effects.
-The new treatment is called molecularly targeted therapy.
+The new treatment is called targeted therapy.
 It takes a more direct aim at cancer cells.
-And that means less damage to healthy cells.
+And that can means less damage to healthy cells.

 Targeted therapies are designed to recognize a specific molecular change in a cancer cell that drives the growth and spread of a tumor.
 By zeroing in on its molecular target, these new medications destroy or slow the growth of cancer cells while avoiding normal, healthy cells.
 And because healthy tissues are spared, targeted therapies tend to bring about fewer and less severe side effects than conventional treatments.